The program of the symposium

 THE HOLOCAUST IN UKRAINE: REGIONAL CASE STUDIES

-by Norbert Kunz, German Institute for Educational Research, Frankfurt, Germany.
+by Norbert Kunz, German Institute for International Educational Research, Frankfurt, Germany.

-When archaeology and massacres meet: the excavations of Mogila Popowa during the t of 1943
+When archaeology and massacres meet: the excavations at Mogila Popowa during the t of 1943

-by Martijn Eickhoff, Dutch War Documentation Institute, Amsterdam, Netherlands.
+by Martijn Eickhoff, Dutch Institute for War Documentation, Amsterdam, Netherlands.

-Less than the occupation: collaboration and the Holocaust Olevs k, region of Zhytomyr
+T most of the occupation: collaboration and the Shoah, Olevs k, r gion de Zhytomyr

 by Jared McBride, University of California, Los Angeles, USA.